uborkar/Data-Science-Projects/README.md

-# Codsoft-Data-Science
+# Data-Science
-Welcome to my Codsoft Data Science Internship repository!
-This repository contains all the tasks and projects I completed as part of the internship program.
+Welcome to my Data Science repository!
+This repository contains all the tasks and projects I completed as part of the projects.
 Each task showcases data science workflows, including data exploration, preprocessing, visualization, and machine learning modeling.
 Table of Contents

-## *About the Internship*
+## *About the Project*

 [Tasks Overview]